 Federal law requires that law enforcement agencies receiving federal funding from the COPS Office must be monitored to ensure compliance with their award conditions and other applicable statutory regulations.
 The COPS Office is also interested in tracking the progress of our programs and the advancement of community policing.
-Both aspects of award implementation-compliance and programmatic benefits-are part of the monitoring process coordinated by the US Department of Justice.
+Both aspects of award implementation-compliance and programmatic benefits-are part of the monitoring process coordinated by the U.S. Department of Justice.
 Award monitoring activities conducted by the COPS Office include site visits, office-based grant reviews, alleged noncompliance reviews, financial and programmatic reporting, and audit resolution.
 As a COPS Office award recipient, you agree to cooperate with and respond to any requests for information pertaining to your award.
+This includes all financial records, such as general accounting ledgers and all supporting documents.
+All information pertinent to the implementation of the award is subject to agency review throughout the life of the award, during the close-out process and for three-years after the submission of the final expenditure report.
+34 U.S.C. § 10385(a) and 2 C.F.R. §§ 200.333 & 200.336.